-Katie Hobbs Announces Bid For Arizona Governor
+Katie Hobbs Announces Bid for Arizona Governor

 In the ad, she stated that “the other side isn’t offering policies to make our lives better.
 They’re offering conspiracy theories that only make our lives worse.
 We did our jobs.
 They refuse to do theirs.
 And there is a lot more work to be done.
 That is why I am running for governor."

 Hobbs also touted her ability to push for legislation that can help the public.
-She citied the Opioid Epidemic Act of 2018 she cosponsored, which sought to stop drug abuse, and which became law in the Republican-dominated Capitol, according to Azcentral.
+She cited the Opioid Epidemic Act of 2018 she cosponsored, which sought to reduce drug abuse, and which became law in the Republican-dominated Capitol, according to Azcentral.com.

-Hobbs gained a national profile following last year’s election by voicing her opposition to claims by supporters of then President Donald Trump that the Arizona election results were fraudulent.
+Hobbs gained a national profile following last year’s election by voicing her opposition to claims by supporters of then-President Donald Trump that Arizona's election results were fraudulent.

 Her job as secretary of state has also recently put her at the center of Republican efforts to audit the ballot count in Maricopa County, which she has also harshly criticized, CNN reported.